ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 ### SCE Check Content

-[SCE](http://www.open-scap.org/features/other-standards/sce/) is a mechanism for running arbitrary scripts while delivering them via the same Datastream as OVAL content.
+[SCE](http://www.open-scap.org/features/other-standards/sce/) is a mechanism for running arbitrary scripts while delivering them via the same data stream as OVAL content.
 These checks (being written in a general-purpose programming language) can be more flexible than OVAL checks but at the downside of not being compliant with the relevant NIST standards (and thus losing